kashine6/Proportional-Sync-Feedback-Sensor/README.md

 # 'sync_feedback_buffer_range'.
 It is generally a good starting point if using 5% sync_feedback_speed_multiplier to use
 # about the same distance as sync_feedback_buffer_range.
 Note that one sided switches (Compression-only and Tension-only)
 # can generally be lower.
-#flowguard_max_relief: 8
-flowguard_max_relief: 14.5
+flowguard_max_relief: 8

 # The max_motion is the absolute max permitted extruder movement while the sensor is in an extreme state.
 Consider this
 # added protection on top of the primary max_relief amount.
 Again a smaller value is more sensitive to triggering.
+# Note that this will have to increase if 'sync_feedback_speed_multiplier' is decreased because of slower recovery.
-flowguard_max_motion: 80
+flowguard_max_motion: 120

-# Encoder clog/tangle detection watches for movement over either a static or automatically adjusted distance - if no encoder
+# Encoder runout/clog/tangle detection watches for movement over either a static or automatically adjusted distance - if
-# movement is seen when the extruder moves this distance a clog/tangle event will be run.
-Allowing the distance to be
+# no encoder movement is seen when the extruder moves this distance runout/ clog/tangle event will be generated.
+Allowing
-# adjusted automatically will generally allow for a quicker trigger but use a static length if you run into false triggers.
+# the distance to be adjusted automatically (mode=2) will generally allow for a quicker trigger but use a static length
+# (mode=1, set max_motion) if you get false triggers (see flowguard guide on wiki for more details)
 # Note that this feature cannot disinguish between clog or tangle.
-encoder_clog_detection_mode: 0		# 0 = Disable, 1 = Static length clog detection, 2 = Automatic length clog detection
+flowguard_encoder_mode: 2		# 0 = Disable, 1 = Static length clog detection, 2 = Automatic length clog detection

+# The encoder_max_motion is the absolute max permitted extruder movement without the encoder seeing movement when using
+# status mode (mode=1).
+Smaller values are more sensitive but beware of going too small - slack and friction in the
+# bowden may cause gaps in encoder movement.
+# Note that this value is overriden by any calibrated value stored in 'mmu_vars.cfg' if in automatic mode (mode=2).
+flowguard_encoder_max_motion: 20
 ...
 ```